ima-nyush/Critical-Data-Visualization-F19/other/current-assignments/README.md

-##### Due Wednesday (2019/11/13):
-- Create a paper prototype for your Data Story Project
-  - Download template here: [horizontal](../material/horizontal-data-story-prototype.pdf) or [vertical](../material/vertical-data-story-prototype.pdf) layout.
-    - Print the in **A3 Format**.
-    - You can use multiple printouts for different pages of your website.
-  - Use the space around to browser for annotations and further explanations of your website.
-    - this should cover interaction, transition, movements, sounds, special effects.
-  - Scan the prototype when you are finished, upload it to your repository and submit a link to the class wiki.

 ##### Due Monday (2019/11/18):
 - Read the chapter *Cloud* from the book [*New Dark Age*](https://www.versobooks.com/books/3002-new-dark-age) by [James Bridle](https://jamesbridle.com/)
   - Find three passages (1-3 sentences) you find interesting: